 Let’s start to look at some of the remodeling projects that can fetch tax credits, formally known as the Residential Energy Efficiency Property Credit as designated by the U.S. Department of Energy (DOE).

-For the tax year 2020 (when you file your taxes in 2021), the credit is worth up to $500 of all costs, including installation, so keep that in mind when evaluating costs.
-And before purchasing materials, be certain that they will qualify for the credit according to the standards laid out by the DOE Energy Star.
+Before purchasing materials, be certain that they will qualify for the credit according to the standards laid out by the DOE Energy Star.
 The manufacturer will have that information.

 When it comes to doors and windows, it turns out our home-building ancestors were correct in using wood.
 It might be heavy, and it might be a maintenance headache, but wooden doors and windows are your best energy-saving option.
 Those hollow metal entrance doors?
 Maintenance-free, but a highway for cold air to march into your house.
 Ditto with those vinyl windows unless you opt for double or triple low-e glass and well insulated installation method.